 Once you have broken apart from a cat fight, your cat(s) are likely to be agitated for quite some time afterwards.
 It is a good idea to maintain some distance between you and your cat(s) until they have had sufficient time to calm down.

 During a seizure:

 Many pet owners think cats having a seizure are at risk of swallowing their tongue.
-Well-meaning pet owners have been accidentally bitten by sticking a finger in the mouth to stop this happening.
+Well-meaning pet owners have been accidentally bitten by sticking a finger in the mouth to stop this from happening.
 A cat will not bite its tongue during a seizure and for your own sake, keep fingers away from a cat having a seizure.

 Cats learn social behaviour from their mother and siblings, if a young kitten bites a littermate too hard, he or she will be quickly put in their place.
 Without this early experience, cats can miss all-important social cues.
 Pet owners can also encourage biting during kittenhood when they roughhouse with the cat, which teaches them that hands are a target.
 This may not hurt when the kitten is young, but it can lead to serious injury when the cat is larger and stronger.